opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param fs: Destination file storage

-    :param new_file_node: New name of the file node in the destination file storage.
+    :param new_node_name: New name of the file node in the destination file storage.
 To keep the existing name, use  :ocv:cfunc:`cvGetFileNodeName`

     :param node: The written node